Festigeek/frontend_onepage2016/README.md

-#Festigeek one page front-end
+# Festigeek one page front-end

 Simple page that has nothing special... voilà!

-##What has been done
+## What has been done
-For now, a template has been downloaded and the colors and one image has been changed, that's it.
+- A template has been downloaded and the colors and one image has been changed
+- Improved navbar
+- Customized parallax background
+- Contact form (without API-KEY file ```config.mail.php```, stored in Google Drive)

 ![its something](http://weknowmemes.com/wp-content/uploads/2013/03/its-something-meme.png "its something")